Shyness: the basics

 - Give your baby time to feel comfortable.
 Don’t make your child go straight into the arms of a less familiar adult.
 Instead, encourage the adult to play with a toy near your child and use a calm voice.

-- Stay with your child in social situations, such as playgroup or parents group, while encouraging her to explore.
-As your child gets more comfortable you can gradually move yourself away for short periods.
+- Stay with your child in social situations, like playgroup or parents group, while encouraging her to explore.
+As your child gets more comfortable you can gradually move away for short periods.
 Just come back before your child gets upset so her experiences of venturing out are positive.

 - Avoid over-comforting your child.
 Over-comforting sends the message that you think this is a scary situation.
 This might accidentally reward your child’s shy behaviour.